-One of the problems with your list will be that many of the names on it will not be looking to buy your product at the moment you contact them.
+One of the problems with your list will be that many of the names on it won’t be looking to buy your product at the moment you contact them.

-Using sales triggers can be the way to ensure that when you reach out, your product is more likely to be something they’re looking for.
+Using sales triggers is how you ensure that when you reach out, your product will be something they’re looking for.

 What are sales triggers?

-They’re events that signify that a company might be in a position to make a B2B purchase.
+They’re any event that signals when a company might be in a position to make a purchase.
 Many different events could be sales triggers, including: